Ottawa 67's: The third Kilrea era

-Brian Kilrea came out of coaching retirement in 1995 and also became the team's general manager.
-Kilrea would remain as coach until the end of the 2008–09 season, retaining his duties as general manager until the 2011–12 season.
+Brian Kilrea came out of coaching retirement in 1995 and replaced Lee.
+On June 10, 1998, Jeff Hunt purchased the team from Howard Darwin and Earl Montagano.
+Kilrea was asked by Hunt to remain as coach for three more years, but would remain as coach until the end of the 2008–09 season, retaining his duties as general manager until 2011.
+He was replaced by Chris Byrne, first as coach, then as general manager.
 The Kilrea-coached 67's resurged to the top of the OHL, winning five consecutive east division titles from 1996 to 2000.
-The 1996–97 season of 104 points is the best in team history, and also the best in the league that year.
-Ottawa, however, lost in the finals 4–2 to their division rivals, the Oshawa Generals.
+In 1996–97, Ottawa finished with the most points in the league with 104, however, lost in the finals 4–2 to their division rivals, the Oshawa Generals.
 The 67's reached the finals again in 1998, losing to the Guelph Storm in five games.

 Memorial Cup hosts, 1999

 In 1999, 67's owner Jeff Hunt led the team's bid to host the 1999 Memorial Cup tournament.
-Despite the fact that in 1997 the tournament had been hosted across the river in Hull, he was able to convince the Canadian Hockey League to host the event in the city of Ottawa and guarantee his team a berth in the tournament.
-The 67's did not disappoint, as every game of the series was sold out at the 10,550 seat TD Place Arena.
+Despite the fact that in 1997 the tournament had been hosted across the river in Hull, he was able to convince the Canadian Hockey League (CHL) to host the event in Ottawa and guarantee his team a berth in the tournament.
+The 67's did not disappoint, as every game of the series was sold out.
 In the 1998–99 season, the 67's lost to the eventual OHL champion Belleville Bulls in the second round of the playoffs.
-However, the 67's beat those same Belleville Bulls in the Memorial Cup semi-finals and went on to defeat the Calgary Hitmen of the WHL in the final in a thrilling over-time game that saw Matt Zultek score the winning goal.
-Nick Boynton was named MVP.
+As hosts, they still took part in the Memorial Cup tournament and faced the Bulls, the Calgary Hitmen of the WHL and the Acadie–Bathurst Titan of the QMJHL.
+The 67's beat the Belleville Bulls in the Memorial Cup semi-finals and went on to defeat the Calgary Hitmen in the final in a thrilling over-time game that saw Matt Zultek score the winning goal.
+Nick Boynton was named the tournament most valuable player.

-The 67's became the second team to win the Memorial Cup as tournament hosts without winning a league championship.
-The first team to do so were the Portland Winter Hawks in 1984.

 Memorial Cup, 2001

-It wasn't long before the 67's went to the Memorial Cup again.
-Ottawa defeated the Plymouth Whalers in the league championship.
+After winning their fifth division title, the 67's were bounced in the second round of the playoffs by the Belleville Bulls in 2000.
+However, it was not long before the 67's went to the Memorial Cup again.
+Ottawa defeated the Plymouth Whalers in the league championship capturing their second J. Ross Robertson Cup.
 The 2001 Memorial Cup was played in Regina, Saskatchewan.
 Ottawa had tougher luck in this tournament, winning just one game in the round robin versus the hometown Regina Pats, then ultimately losing to Regina 5–0 in the tie-breaker game.
 In the 2002–03 season, the 67's reached the OHL finals again, but fell to the eventual Memorial Cup champions Kitchener Rangers in five games.
-Ottawa also suffered a heart-breaking first round defeat in 2003–04 to the Brampton Battalion.
+Ottawa, which won the division in 2003–04, suffered a surprise first round defeat in the playoffs to the Brampton Battalion.